Home » Marriage Help » How To Stop a Divorce from a Wife

 Individuals have multiple opportunities to reconsider their actions during the many phases of the divorce process, thus representing a distinct window of opportunity for persuasive discussions.

 Your wife needs to be reconnected with positive memories from the past to remind her why she fell in love with you in the emotional place in the first place.
-Concurrently, it would benefit you to make personal positive changes, and improvements to validate her concerns and to address the original reasons why she is upset.
+Concurrently, it would benefit you to make personal positive changes and improvements to validate her concerns and address the reasons she is upset.

-If you want to generate create a persuasive and compelling argument to your spouse, children, family or divorce lawyer to convince your family or your wife to change her mind about divorce, consider the following steps.
+If you want to generate a persuasive and compelling argument to your spouse, children, family, or divorce lawyer to convince your spouse, family, or wife to change her mind about divorce, consider the following steps.

 Your wife is distant, closed off, and harboring a broken heart.
 At some point along the way, whether you were aware of it at spending time or not, you deeply hurt her.

-Cracks may have developed slowly over very long time,, or her entire heart could have shattered instantly.
+Cracks may have developed slowly, or her entire heart could have shattered instantly.
 Perhaps you listened but did not truly hear.
 Maybe it happened because you were inattentive to understanding her requests or too angry or distracted to notice.

 Hurt is often masked as anger, resentment, or revenge but can also masquerade as indifference or apathy.
 Over time, hurt can morph into depression, anxiety, or grief.